 - You have a sounding board for setting goals

-5) What Do Financial Advisors Do?
-They Offer Expertise
+5. Financial Advisors Offer Expertise

 You pay a doctor to help you manage your health.
 You hire a plumber to unclog the pipes in your house.
 You send your kids to school for an education from qualified teachers.